Gender Imbalance in Digital Technology

 This SDS-sponsored project is a partnership led by University of Stirling, with Edinburgh Napier University, and Ada Scotland Festival.
 The project builds on Skills Development Scotland’s (SDS) ongoing work to understand the causes of the current gender imbalance in digital technology roles in Scotland and to identify what works to address this imbalance.

-Specifically, this short study investigates initiatives based in tertiary education which aim to encourage more girls and women to study computing/ IT/ digital technology subjects.
-The focus is initiatives (including events and marketing) which use role models in some way.
+Specifically, this short study investigates initiatives which aim to encourage more girls and women to study computing/ IT/ digital technology subjects.
+We’re especially (but not exclusively) interested in how initiatives (including events and marketing) use role models in some way.

 The aim is to identify success factors, primarily by creating and analysing a database of initiatives in Scotland.
 A student survey will provide additional data about what works.
 We can then identify good practice and share effective examples.
 The outputs will be published on the Ada Scotland Festival website and shared widely across relevant networks.